 Meetings are where decisions happen, context lives, and information gets trapped.
 Every organization runs on video calls — Zoom, Google Meet, Microsoft Teams — but the content of those calls has been locked away from AI agents.
-MCP servers are starting to change that.
+MCP servers are changing that — and as of April 2026, the major platforms are finally shipping official integrations.

 This review covers MCP servers for video conferencing and meeting intelligence — servers that let AI agents interact with meetings in some way, whether that’s accessing transcripts, managing recordings, scheduling calls, or actively participating in real-time.
 For broader communication platform integrations (Slack, Discord, email), see our Communication MCP Servers comparison.